RuleWorld/BNG_vscode_extension/README.md

 # BioNetGen VSCode extension

 This is a [VSCode](https://code.visualstudio.com/) language extension for BioNetGen modelling language.
+Please read the [installation guide](https://github.com/RuleWorld/BNG_vscode_extension#installation) and see [here](docs/guide.md) for a simple starter guide.

 ## Features